-For that reason, Adolf Hitler should rightly be called the *real* father of universal healthcare, at least, in the western world.
+For that reason, Adolf Hitler should rightly be called the *real* father of universal healthcare, at least in a mixed economy.
 He was the first to regulate the healthcare industry for the entire population in Germany.
-Of course, the Soviet Union had a universal healthcare system already by 1921, but they were communist, the entire system was socialized.
-The abuse of the Soviet universal healthcare system, for example, to diagnose political dissidents as insane and confine them in hospitals, is yet another horror story of universal healthcare, when the Government dictates healthcare policy.
+Of course, the Soviet Union had a universal healthcare system already by 1921, but they were communist.
+The entire system was collectivized, not so in Nazi Germany, which still allowed privately-owned companies, though they were totally regulated by the Nazi regime.
+The abuse of the Soviet healthcare system, for example, to diagnose political dissidents as insane and confine them in hospitals, is yet another horror story of universal healthcare when the Government dictates healthcare policy.

 Most of the history that you may read about universal healthcare has been sanitized to hide any reference to this inconvenient historical fact.
-Many claim that universal healthcare was invented in isolation by tiny New Zealand, on the other side of the world, as far away from Nazi Germany as possible.
+Many claim that universal healthcare was invented in isolation by tiny New Zealand on the other side of the world, as far away from Nazi Germany as possible.
+Supporters of universal healthcare do not want you to know that the idea actually came from the Hitler regime.

 Part of Hitler’s collective universal healthcare concept was “racial hygiene,” the elimination of certain “undesirable” segments of the society, as life not worth living.
 This is history that people have largely forgotten, because it is politically incorrect to remember it.

-Hitler also literally rolled out, by panzer, his universal healthcare to occupied France, Belgium and the Netherlands — those countries with mainly “Aryan” populations.
-Hitler’s jackboots put universal healthcare in place in those very countries that he wished to aryanize and perfect, by elimination of physical/mental defects in the populations via sterilization and medical killing.
+Hitler also literally rolled out by panzer his universal healthcare to occupied France, Belgium and the Netherlands — those countries with mainly “Aryan” populations.
+Hitler’s jackboots put universal healthcare in place in those very countries that were most “Aryan” and that he wished to perfect by elimination of physical/mental defects in the populations via sterilization and medical “mercy” killing.

 The first mass murders of the Holocaust were carried out in the socialized German hospitals and the techniques for governmental mass murder were developed and refined there.
 Several hundred thousand handicapped and mentally ill persons were murdered in Hitler’s universal healthcare system.
 Retarded and mentally ill children were euthanized and the T4 project did the same for handicapped, mentally ill and elderly adults.
 In his order permitting medical killing, Hitler called them “mercy killing” and “lives not worth living.”
 In this way Germany produced great savings in healthcare, not only due to the extermination of existing patients, but many ill persons and their families became too fearful, due to rumors of the killings, to dare check into the hospitals.

 Hitler often did not state openly what he intended exactly to be done, but made his orders intentionally vague and open to interpretation.
 The perpetrators in the Nazi Reich were made to understand by other, more informal channels what the real intentions of the Führer were.
-The courts and the police were under government control, so neither his actions nor those of his minions could be challenged.Robert Jay Lifton, well-know professor and author of the academic study, “The Nazi Doctors“, points out that the extermination of the Jews and others of different ethnic groups was itself seen as a medical solution, a procedure for the collective healing of the Aryan race and the German nation by elimination of the Jewish infection of Aryan blood.
+The courts and the police were under government control, so neither his actions nor those of his minions could be challenged, not unlike today’s American courts, which are reluctant to challenge the President in some ways.Robert Jay Lifton, well-know professor and author of the academic study, “The Nazi Doctors“, points out that the extermination of the Jews and others of different ethnic groups was itself seen as a medical solution, a procedure for the collective healing of the Aryan race and the German nation by elimination of the Jewish infection of Aryan blood.
 So, the entire Holocaust can be seen as an extension of Hitlercare.
 The extermination camps had doctors and medical personnel, which was an ironic, misplaced comfort to arriving victims.
 According to Lifton, the fact that doctors and medical staff supervised the extermination helped give the operation some legitimacy to those carrying it out as an authorized “medical” procedure.
 From that point of view, it is estimated that about 10 million people were murdered under Hitlercare, including six millions Jews.
 The Nazi plan for fundamental transformation of Germany and the world was ultimately to exterminate about 25 million Jews and Slavs in Eastern Europe in fulfillment of the so-called “racial hygiene” principle of the extremely-efficient and economical German universal healthcare system.

 Because resources are always limited, the concept of universal healthcare requires the Government to make decisions on the distribution of healthcare that will determine the survivability of different groups in society.
 That is, the welfare of the society, as interpreted by government, are placed above that of the rights of individuals.